epsagon/epsagon-node-frameworks/README.md

 ### NATS

-Tracing `nats` consumers can be done in two methods:
+Tracing `nats` consumers can be declared in two methods:
 1. [Auto-tracing](#auto-tracing) using the environment variable.
 2. Calling the SDK.